matter-labs/zksync-era/zkstack_cli/crates/zkstack/README.md

 ## `zk_inception`

-ZK Toolbox is a set of tools for working with zk stack.
+ZK Stack CLI is a set of tools for working with zk stack.

 **Usage:** `zk_inception [OPTIONS] <COMMAND>`